Self-supervised debiasing using low rank regularization: Results

+For MIMIC-CXR + NIH, we mixed the MIMIC-CXR \citep{johnson2019mimic} and NIH \citep{wang2017chestx} following \cite{li2023partition} where the target categories are \texttt{no finding} and \texttt{pneumonia}.
+Most \texttt{pneumonia} images are collected from MIMIC-CXR, while most \texttt{no finding} images are from NIH.
+In other words, the biases come from systematic differences in data sources, where the classifier may erroneously rely on spurious radiographic features tied to variations in data acquisition pipelines \citep{degrave2021ai} instead of true pathological indicators (Example images in Figure \ref{supple fig: examples}).

-\textbf{Dataset.} To investigate the effectiveness of the proposed debiasing framework, we evaluate several supervised and self-supervised baselines on UTKFace \citep{zhang2017age} and CelebA \citep{liu2015deep} in which prior work has observed poor generalization performance due to spurious correlations.
-Each dataset includes several sensitive attributes, e.g., gender, age, ethnicity, etc. We consider three prediction tasks: For UTKFace, we conduct binary classifications using (\texttt{Gender}, \texttt{Age}) and (\texttt{Race}, \texttt{Gender}) as (target, spurious) attribute pair, which we refer to UTKFace (age) and UTKFace (gender), respectively.
-For CelebA, we consider (\texttt{HeavyMakeup}, \texttt{Male}) as (target, spurious) attribute pair.
-Following \citet{nam2020learning, hong2021unbiased}, we report bias-conflict accuracy together with unbiased accuracy, which is evaluated on the explicitly constructed validation set.
-We exclude the dataset in Figure \ref{2 fig: rank reg} based on the observations that the encoder trained with SimCLR already encodes invariant representations w.r.t simple spurious attributes, e.g., color bias.
+For UTKFace, we conduct binary classifications using (\texttt{Gender}, \texttt{Age}) and (\texttt{Race}, \texttt{Gender}) as (target, spurious) attribute pair, which we refer to UTKFace (age) and UTKFace (gender), respectively.
+For CelebA, we consider (\texttt{HeavyMakeup}, \texttt{Male}) and (\texttt{Blonde Hair}, \texttt{Male}) as (target, spurious) attribute pairs, which are referred to CelebA (makeup) and CelebA (blonde), respectively.
+The results of CelebA (blonde) are reported in Appendix \ref{sec: CelebA (blonde)}.
+Following \cite{nam2020learning, hong2021unbiased}, we report bias-conflict accuracy together with unbiased accuracy, which is evaluated on the explicitly constructed validation set.
+We exclude the dataset in Figure \ref{2 fig: rank reg} based on the observations that the SimCLR models are already invariant w.r.t spurious attributes.

 \textbf{Baselines.} We mainly target baselines consisting of recent advanced self-supervised learning methods, SimCLR \citep{chen2020simple}, VICReg \citep{bardes2021vicreg}, and SimSiam \citep{chen2021exploring}, which can be categorized into contrastive (SimCLR) and non-contrastive (VICReg, SimSiam) methods.
 We further report the performance of vanilla networks trained by ERM, and other supervised debiasing methods such as LNL \citep{kim2019learning}, EnD \citep{tartaglione2021end}, and upweighting-based algorithms, JTT \citep{liu2021just} and CVaR DRO \citep{levy2020large}, which can be categorized into methods that leverage annotations on dataset bias (LNL, EnD) or not (JTT, CVaR DRO).